 Hey all, Bernardo here.
 We started covering cosplay last year at Katsucon and fell in love with the community.
 After that we decided to make it a regular feature on Nardio.
 After going to some more cons, we figured we would bring in some new voices to provide you guys with an inside look into cosplay and the people behind it.
 So we’ve brought on some guest bloggers to cover their experiences and journey.
 Our first cosplayer is SpookySurgeon who we interviewed at DerpyCon.
 Her craftsmanship and upbeat personality impressed me, and I thought she would be a perfect fit for this new series.
 So here we are.
-This will be the first of a three-part series about her first KatsuCon.
+This will be the first of a two-part series about her first KatsuCon.
 This chapter of the story is all about her pre-katsuCon experiences.

 The Hopeful Beginning

 A little bit after my birthday in November my partner, Toastyboxx, and I decided we were going to go to Katsucon for the first time together this coming year.
 We had already missed most of the deadlines for ticket purchases, so we ended up getting a weekend pass for $70 right before pre-registration closed entirely.
 One crisis averted, or so we thought.